HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Dracaena Fragrans (Corn Plant)

-The Corn Plant or Dracaena Fragrans is called a False Palm because it looks like a Palm Tree.
+The Corn Plant or Dracaena fragrans is often called a 'False Palm' because of its tree-like appearance and woody trunk.
 It's not a palm, but it is definitely a bold statement houseplant.

 If you get one with several canes or stems in one pot, you will have an eye-catching plant to show off in your home.
-Ideally, somewhere with bright indirect light is best, but they can deal with a slightly darker location is necessary.
+Ideally, somewhere with bright indirect light is best, but they can deal with a slightly darker location if necessary.

 Dracaena fragrans or the Corn Plant standing in a corner